telepresenceio/telepresence/docs/index.md

 * UDP messages in any direction.
 * For proxied addresses, only one destination per specific port number is currently supported.
   E.g. you can't proxy `remote1.example.com:5432` and `remote2.example.com:5432` at the same time.
+* Access to volumes, including those for `Secret` and `ConfigMap` Kubernetes objects.

 ## Help us improve Telepresence!